djoezeke/xodex/docs/index.md

 ## Learn more

-See the [Getting started guide](./getting-started/index.md) for installation, first steps, and examples, or go to the [Usage page](./usage.md) for common workflows and quick commands.
+See the [Getting started guide](./getting-started/index.md) for installation, first steps, and examples, or go to the [Project](./project.md) for common workflows and quick commands.